Activists seek to decriminalize 'magic' mushrooms in DC

 Activists seek to decriminalize ‘magic’ mushrooms in DCNew

-WASHINGTON (AP) — Despite pandemic conditions that made normal signature-gathering almost impossible, activists in Washington, D.C., say they have enough signatures for a November ballot initiative that would decriminalize natural psychedelics such as mescaline and psilocybin mushrooms.
+WASHINGTON (AP) — Despite pandemic conditions that made normal signature-gathering almost impossible, activists in Washington, D.C., say they have enough signatures for a November ballot initiative that would decriminalize natural psychedelics such as certain mushrooms.
+Activists presented more than 36,000 signatures to the Board of Elections.
 They claim the plant-based psychedelics can successfully treat depression, trauma and addiction.
 The initiative would direct the police to treat such natural psychedelics as a low law-enforcement priority.
-But even if it passes, supporters acknowledge it will probably be blocked in some way by Congress, which retains the right to alter or even overturn D.C. laws.
+But even if it passes, supporters acknowledge it will probably be blocked by Congress, which retains the right to alter or even overturn D.C. laws.